lydi2026/student-performance-analysis/README.md

 ## Author

-Former educator transitioning into Information Technology Management and Data Analytics.
+Current High School Mathematics Teacher with a background in higher education, transitioning into Information Technology Management and Data Analytics.